About the Blog

 Wherever you meet strangers, they also meet one.

-Strangeness is not only what I see in others.
-Discovering a stranger also means discovering myself.
-When I spend time to dive into another culture, I also see myself in the mirror of the stranger's eyes.
-I see the stranger I am.
+Strangeness is not only what we see in others.
+Discovering a stranger also means discovering one's self.
+When we spend time to dive into another culture, we also see ourselves in the mirror of the stranger's eyes.
+We see the strangers we are.

-This blog tells stories of these strange feelings.
-You may not find the best restaurant in Delhi here, but maybe you will find something meaningful.
-I will take you to places which you will find in no other itinerary, because they are far from the comfort zone.
-I will never take you to backpacker hostels, but I will show you locals' homes.
-I will not tell you how amazing everything is, but let you witness struggle.
-I will confront you with misunderstandings, real feelings and I will question what you take for granted.
+This blog tells stories of these strange feelings, experiences and encounters.
+You may not find the best restaurant in Paris here, but maybe you will find something meaningful.
+We will take you to places which you will find in no other itinerary, because they are often far removed from the comfort zone.
+We will hardly take you to backpacker hostels, but show you locals' homes and our tents.
+We will not tell you how amazing everything is, but let you witness struggle.
+We will confront you with misunderstandings, real feelings and encourage you to question what you take for granted.

-Whatever you think about yourself, it will always become stranger on the road.
+Whatever we think about ourselves, it will always become stranger on the road.

-I am a camel-lover, anthropology-student, author, photographer, actor and so much more that I even do not know yet.
-Most importantly, I am an optimist about life.
+Nils is a camel-lover, anthropology-student, author, photographer, actor and so much more that he even doesn't know yet.
+Most importantly, he is an optimist about life.

-I like to travel slow or stay and embrace whatever I find.
-But I also love the road without a destination, hitch-hiking, wandering around and letting adventures happen.
+He likes to travel slow or stay and embrace whatever he finds.
+But he also loves the road without a destination, hitch-hiking, wandering around and letting adventures happen.